[Minor revision–posted 10/30/23 (replaces 6/26/20 edition)]

 h.
 Smoking is not permitted within the facility nor within twelve feet of any building entrance.

 j.
 Groups that reserve ICC space will be responsible for the care of that space during the event and for cleanup afterward.
 Costs to repair damage to the facility through negligence or abuse will be assessed to the responsible group.
-If OIA personnel are required to perform custodial services following an activity, additional charges may be assessed to the reserving group.
+If TTU IA personnel are required to perform custodial services following an activity, additional charges may be assessed to the reserving group.

 k.
 All grounds use must comply with TTU policies on concealed weapons on campus (OP 10.22, Concealed Carry of Handguns on Campus).